Make these wholesome, delicious Wild Blueberry Breakfast Cookies for your kids to jumpstart their morning and boost their brain health!

 - Preheat oven to 350°F.

-- Use a ¼ cup measure to scoop the dough onto two baking sheets (you should have about 12 large cookies).
-The cookies won’t spread during baking so press them down with your hand to flatten them.
+- Use a cookie scoop or ¼-cup measure to scoop the dough onto two baking sheets lined with parchment paper or a silicone baking mat.
+You should have about 12 large cookies.
+The cookies won’t spread during baking so press them down with your hand or a measuring cup to flatten them.

-- Cookies can be stored at room temperature in an airtight container for a few days or in the refrigerator for a week.
+- Cookies can be stored at room temperature in an airtight container for 2 days or in the refrigerator for 5 days.
 The cookies can also be frozen for up to 3 months.

 Veronica says